Listening Section 4

 - Listen for synonyms

 One of the key skills in Listening Section 4 is keeping your place, as there is no ‘pause’ in this part, and you’re probably getting tired and starting to lose focus.

-As we saw in Part 3 there are very clear signals and signposts that you need to train yourself to become more aware of – learn more about these as you go through the practice lessons on my website.
+There are very clear signals and signposts that you need to train yourself to become more aware of – learn more about these as you go through the practice lessons on my website.